sergii-tsyban/words/README.md

 #### Note: only native command line shell should be used !

-place words.jar and dictionary.txt (from resources) in the same folder
+Place words.jar and dictionary.txt (from resources) in the same folder
+Execute:
 $ java -jar words.jar dictionary.txt
+Output:
 ```
 Loading dictionary ...
 Found '279560' words in dictionary\n